They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Methodology

-We propose fusing these individual depth maps using a Bayesian Model Averaging (BMA) strategy (Figure \ref{fig:DSI_roller}), which has proven effective for combining multiple noisy estimates in vision tasks \cite{sun_2018_bayesian}.
-The fused depth map, \(Z_f\), is computed as a weighted average of the individual depth maps after warping them to a common reference frame (chosen as the midpoint view, \(t_m\)):
+Third, we fuse these individual depth maps using a Bayesian Model Averaging (BMA) strategy (Figure \ref{fig:DSI_roller}), which has proven effective for combining multiple noisy estimates in vision tasks \cite{sun_2018_bayesian}.
+This process averages out noise and inconsistencies present in the individual reconstructions, mitigating both DSI discretization artifacts and the impact of noise and occlusions.
+The final fused depth map, \(Z_f\), is computed as a weighted average of the three deterministic maps after warping them to a common reference frame (chosen as the midpoint view, \(t_m\)):

-where \(Z_i\) is the depth map generated at reference time \(t_i\), \(w_i\) is the corresponding fusion weight, and \(W_i\) is the warping function.
-The warping function \(W_i\) relies on standard camera projection models.
-Event cameras utilize the same optical principles as traditional cameras, allowing the use of the pinhole projection model to relate 3D world points to 2D image points.
-A 3D point \(\mathbf{P}_W = [X_W, Y_W, Z_W]^T\) in the world frame is projected onto the image plane as a 2D pixel \(\mathbf{p} = [u, v, 1]^T\) according to: